 In sixth grade, Art explores observational drawing and compositional techniques in dry media and collage.
 Students are introduced to selected art history topics and art criticism.
-With emphases on creativity and craftsmanship, each assignment is simultaneously challenging and fun.
+With emphasis on creativity and craftsmanship, each assignment is simultaneously challenging and fun.
 Also, the process of self-evaluation begins in this course with the introduction of critique sessions.

 In seventh and eighth grades, the objectives of the instruction are in the major areas of painting and drawing, three-dimensional work, design, and printmaking, with emphasis on drawing skills.
 Students may take this course only once.

 The experienced middle school artist demonstrates originality and creativity in all assignments.
 Imagination, manipulation of media, and effective self-evaluation are vital parts of this course.
 Students verbally discuss their work and those of their classmates in critique sessions.
 Major units of study include drawing, painting, clay hand building, and printmaking techniques and processes.
 Students may enroll in this course only once in middle school.
 Several art projects include art historical references.

 Student-artists learn how to communicate visually by making effective use of elements and principles of aesthetic design.
 Introductory courses emphasize art-making skills, materials, and processes.
 Advanced visual arts courses provide opportunities to explore and develop skills using various techniques in both conventional and non-traditional media.